-The number of courses required for the major is 13 (40-44 semester hours).
-This major recognizes the environment as a physical, social, cultural, and psychological that is threatened by many forms of human activity.
-It further recognizes that humanity can make a difference by developing multi-faceted solutions that will help us to exist as a species, create an equitable society, and maintain a healthy planet.
+This major recognizes the environment as a physical, social, cultural, and psychological entity that is threatened by many forms of human activity.
+It further recognizes that humanity can make a difference by developing multifaceted solutions that will help us to exist as a species, create a just and equitable society, and maintain a healthy planet.
+The number of courses required for the major is 14 (42-46 semester hours).